Implementing LRU Cache like Building a Lego

 Before reading this article, you should first learn:

 The LRU algorithm is a cache eviction strategy.
-Its principle is not difficult, but writing a bug-free algorithm during interviews can be tricky, requiring multiple layers of abstraction and decomposition of data structures.
-This article will guide you in writing elegant code.
+Its principle is not difficult, but writing a bug-free algorithm in an interview requires skill, involving multiple layers of abstraction and breakdown of data structures.
+This article will guide you to write elegant code.

-Computer cache has limited capacity, so if the cache is full, some content must be removed to make space for new content.
-But the question is, what should be removed?
-We want to remove less useful cache items and keep the useful data in the cache for future use.
-How do we determine which data is "useful"?
+Computer cache capacity is limited.
+If the cache is full, some content needs to be deleted to make space for new content.
+But the question is, what content should be deleted?
+We want to remove the cache that is not useful and keep the useful data in the cache for future use.
+So, what kind of data do we consider "useful"?

-The LRU cache eviction algorithm is a commonly used strategy.
-LRU stands for Least Recently Used, meaning we consider recently used data as "useful," and data that hasn't been used for a long time as less useful.
-When memory is full, we prefer to remove the least recently used data.
+The LRU cache eviction algorithm is a common strategy.
+LRU stands for Least Recently Used, meaning that we consider recently used data to be "useful" and data that hasn't been used for a long time to be useless.
+When the memory is full, we delete the data that hasn't been used for the longest time.

-For a simple example, Android phones can run applications in the background.
-If I open "Settings," "Phone Manager," and "Calendar" sequentially, they are arranged in the background in this order:
+For example, Android phones allow apps to run in the background.
+If I open "Settings," "Phone Manager," and "Calendar" one after another, the order in the background is like this:

-Suppose my phone only allows me to run 3 applications simultaneously, and it is now full.
-If I open a new application "Clock," I must close one to make space for "Clock."
+Assume my phone only allows three apps to run simultaneously, and it's already full.
+If I open a new app "Clock," I must close one app to free up space for "Clock."
 Which one should be closed?

-According to the LRU strategy, the one at the bottom, "Phone Manager," should be closed because it is the least recently used.
-The newly opened application is placed at the top:
+According to the LRU strategy, the bottom "Phone Manager" is closed because it is the least recently used, and the new app is placed at the top:

 Now you should understand the LRU (Least Recently Used) strategy.
-There are also other cache eviction strategies, such as evicting based on access frequency (LFU strategy), each with its application scenarios.
+Of course, there are other cache eviction strategies, such as evicting based on access frequency (LFU strategy) rather than access order.
+Each has its application scenarios.
 This article explains the LRU algorithm strategy, and I will explain the LFU algorithm in LFU Algorithm Details.

-parameter to set the maximum capacity of the cache.
-Then, you must implement two APIs: a put(key, val)
+parameter as the maximum cache capacity, then implement two APIs: a put(key, val)

-method to store a key-value pair, and a get(key)
+method to store key-value pairs and a get(key)

 method to retrieve the val